Introduction: Musical Notation

 The clef at the beginning of a piece of music determines the position of the notes.
 The well-known treble clef fixes the note G on the second staff line (hence the alternative name G clef).
 But there are also other clefs, for example for bass instruments.

 The organization of pitches is in keys.
 There are seven basic tones and five other pitches marked by accidentals.
-Thus the ascending sequence of root tones AHCDEFG forms a so-called scale, which in turn is the basis of the key, in this case A minor:
+Thus the ascending sequence of root tones ABCDEFG forms a so-called scale, which in turn is the basis of the key, in this case A minor:

 Scales and keys can be formed from any note and are the basic framework for pieces of music.
 For more on this topic and how to play scales on guitar, see the Basic Scales section.